ajamesl/ajamesl/README.md

 Hi 👋

-I'm a Data Scientist with a PhD in physics, possessing expertise in data analysis, modelling, and machine learning.
+I'm a Machine Learning Engineer with a PhD in physics, possessing expertise in data analysis, deep learning, generative AI, and deployment.

-Passionate about applying scientific rigor and analytical thinking to solve real-world business challenges.
+Passionate about applying scientific rigor and analytical thinking to solve real-world business challenges and accelerate acientific discovery.

 <!--## 📂 Projects